 Running is not an exercise.
 It is a way of life for so many.
 It is an escape, an outlet, something that many people truly love and live for.
-This can all come to screeching halt when one experiences runner’s knee.
-It is important to understand the non-runners can also experience this pain and condition.
+It is important to understand that non-runners can also experience this pain and condition.

-What is Runner’s Knee pain (or knee pain associated with running)
+What is Runner’s Knee (or knee pain associated with running)

 Patellofemoral pain syndrome (PFPS)